npeterso2018/Traffic-Simulator/README.md

 # Traffic-Simulator
-[WORK IN PROGRESS] Fairly rudimentary graphical simulation of traffic in Python.
+[WORK IN PROGRESS] Graphical simulation of traffic in Python.

 A simulation of traffic, inspired by (the little) traffic on Interstate 95 in Maine, near Colby College.